 The Solar for School CBS Ltd is a society registered with the Financial Conduct Authority.
 Its members are the schools that receive CBS-funded solar panels.

-Minimum investment: £50
+Minimum investment: Annual Interest rate: Length of investment:

-Annual Interest rate: 5.5%, paid gross every year.
+£50 5.5%, paid gross every year.
+5 years